checkly/docs.checklyhq.com/site/content/docs/terraform-provider/checks-groups.md

-  double_check              = true            // Whether the check should be run once more on failure ssl_check                 = true            // Whether your SSL cert for the given domain should be checked too use_global_alert_settings = true            // Whether to use account level alert setting instead of the alert setting defined on this check runParallel               = true            // Whether the check would run in a single location at time (round-robin) or all locations on each run
+  double_check              = true            // Whether the check should be run once more on failure ssl_check                 = true            // Whether your SSL cert for the given domain should be checked too use_global_alert_settings = true            // Whether to use account level alert setting instead of the alert setting defined on this check run_parallel              = true            // Whether the check would run in a single location at time (round-robin) or all locations on each run

   locations = [                               // Which locations the check should run from (if not in a group)
     "us-west-1",